top of page

 essays and interviews

-Watershed Writers Podcast
+Ottawa Writers Festival Podcast

 Hagar the Relatable: Margaret Laurence’s The Stone Angel